skipperbent/trustpilot-rabbit-hole/README.md

 - Let's filter the word-list so it only shows the words containing the characters from ```poultry outwits ants```.
 So ```p```, ```o```, ```u```, ```l``` should be present within the word in the dictionary... you get the point.

-- By doing this we've already increase the chance dramaticly for finding the correct word, but it there's still too many combinations.
-So let's filter even more.
-There's a chance that the "magic word" has the same number of letters for each words, let's take that chance and filter even further - even though it's a chance, it will increase the speed of finding our word, so it's worth the try.

 - Okay, now we've got a list of around ```790``` words.
 This is still way to many, as it can contain combinations of ```790 * 790 * 790```, which is way more than 1 million combinations.

 - By looping through these words and ensuring that only characters appear the number of times that they do in the anagram-phrase, and that the total phrase-word is not greather- or less than the anagram length, we can actually filter even further on the list above.